SSP official logo SSP

 Strengths

-• Strong local news presence in numerous markets.
+• Strong brand recognition and established local presence in many markets.

 Weaknesses